 There is currently support for the following device types within Home Assistant:

-- Binary Sensor: Reports on zone status
+- Binary Sensor: Reports on zone status (Check the type/class list for a possible visualization of your zone.)

 - Sensor: Emulates an alpha-numeric keypad attached to the alarm panel